linuxha/esp-serial-terminal/README.md

 0x00000.bin at 0x00000
 0x40000.bin at 0x40000

-For more information, see [ESP8266-transparent-bridge project] (https://github.com/beckdac/ESP8266-transparent-bridge)
+For more information, see the [ESP8266-transparent-bridge project](https://github.com/beckdac/ESP8266-transparent-bridge)

-# TODO
+## TODO

 * an error on the PCB and the circuit, the DB9 pins are reversed
 * Reduce clients to 2 and increase the send buffer